About Manadalay

 9. Dinner @ Mingalarbar

-Close your trip by having a Mandalay style food experience.
-A dinner at Mingalarbar is highly recommended to try some of their best dishes.
+Close your trip off by having a Mandalay-style food experience.
+A dinner at Mingalarbar is highly recommended – they have some of the best dishes.

 - Find Hotels via Booking.com